CharlesRethman/users-tasks-manager/README.md

 # Users Tasks Manager

+## Introduction

 API to manage users and users' tasks, including a scheduler.

 > A small detail: I have added `./node_modules/.bin` to my `PATH` variable so that I can install node applications locally and still run them from the command line if I am in an application root directory.
 If, for example, Typescript or Gulp are installed globally, the application should work but parameters on the `tsconfig.json` and `gulpfile.js` may need changing.

+The DB used is MongoDB and the project is configured to connect to a single local instance, without authentication.

+The test suite has 32 tests and uses a different database from the that used for other environments.
+Data are created during the test and are deleted if the CLEAN_TEST environment variable is set to 'true', 't', 'yes' or 'y'.
+They may be left un-cleaned to inspect the results, e.g. with the Mongo shell.

+The e2e tests are not cleaned out automatically; they should be cleaned with the Mongo shell (as per spec, tasks can be deleted but not users).

 ## How the Project was Constructed